lesterchan/wp-relativedate/README.md

 * Plugin icon by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com)

 ### Donations
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
+I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
 ### Version 1.51